bbolli/plagg/README.md

 * -n: Write a file _newsdir_/`Latest.txt` that contains the new entries.
 * -o: Also generate entries older than one week.
 These are normally suppressed.
 * -v: Be verbose.
 May be repeated for additional effect.
+* -t: Set a global timeout for the whole run.
 * -V: Display version information and exit.
 * -h: Display usage information and exit.
 * -d _newsdir_: The destination directory in subdirectories of which the